MSU-DHI-Lab/ai-digitization-qc-n8n-airtable/README.md

 5.  **Test:**
     - Drop an image into `data/incoming/`.
     - Watch the workflow execute.
+Successful files are moved to `data/processed/`; failures go to `data/failed/`.
+    - The included AI logic is a placeholder resolution check, not a production model.
+Swap in your own model (see docs/ai-experiments-notes.md) for real QC.

 ## 6. Step-by-step setup (Manual)